en

 We often treat domains as a minor detail, a necessary formality to have a website.
 But a domain is much more than an address.
 It is your name on the Internet.
 It is what appears when someone searches for you, shares you, trusts you.
 And, like all names, it is worth protecting.

 The case involving Jordi Roca on social media is a wake-up call that goes beyond cybersecurity.
-It reminds us that digital identity is something that needs to be thought about, looked after and, where possible, proactively protected.
+It reminds us that digital identity is something that needs to be thought about, cared for and, as far as possible, proactively protected.
 Not out of fear, but out of consistency.
-Because on the Internet, as in life, being yourself —and not letting anyone take advantage of that— is a minimum condition for operating with confidence.
+Because on the Internet, as in life, being yourself — and making sure nobody can take advantage of that — is a minimum condition for operating with confidence.

-And if you think none of this applies to you, consider it from a more pragmatic angle: having a .cat domain is, in most cases, cheaper than dealing with the consequences of not having one —just ask the Roca brothers.
-Having a .cat domain means having someone who, if problems arise, will help you, understands your context and does so in your language.
-Because behind the .cat there are real, approachable people who know what it means to run a business here.
+And if you think none of this applies to you, consider it from a more pragmatic angle too: having a .cat domain is, in most cases, less expensive than managing the consequences of not having one — just ask the Roca brothers.
+Having a .cat domain also means having an organisation behind you that, in the event of a problem, can act almost immediately: suspending a fraudulent domain, handling your case and doing so in your language.
+That is no minor detail when every day that passes with a fake website is a day your customers could be defrauded.
 You do not need to feel particularly attached to it to recognise that it is a sensible decision.

-If you have a business that is part of our culture and addresses our community, and you still do not have a .cat, you are risking someone else taking your space on the Internet.
-Perhaps it is time to claim it, don’t you think?
+If you have a business that is part of our culture and speaks to our community, and you still do not have a .cat, you are risking someone else taking your space on the Internet.
+Maybe it is time to claim it?

 Want to find out if the .cat domain for your business or project is available?
 Check it at domini.cat